Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov

 We use the fact that $G$ has a finite simplicial model to construct an aspherical counterexample to Gromov's conjecture, thus proving Corollary \ref{cor:false-conjecture}.
 We start with the following observation. \begin{mylemma} Let $r:G_2\to G_1$ be a group retraction.
 Suppose that $x \in H^2(G_1;\mathbb{Z})$ is weakly bounded and not bounded.
 Then the same is true for $r^*x \in H^2(G_2;\mathbb{Z})$. \end{mylemma} \begin{proof} It follows from the definitions that boundedness and weak boundedness are preserved by pull-backs.
 Therefore, $r^*x$ is weakly bounded.
 Let $i:G_1 \to G_2$ be an injective homomorphism such that $r \circ i: G_1 \to G_1$ is the identity of $G_1$.
 If $r^*x$ were bounded, then $i^*r^*x = x$ would be bounded. \end{proof}

-\begin{proof}[Proof of Corollary \ref{cor:false-conjecture}] Let $N$ be a compact smooth manifold with boundary which is homotopy equivalent to the finite simplicial $K(G,1)$ constructed in the proof of Proposition \ref{prop:fcat0}.
+\begin{proof}[Proof of Corollary \ref{cor:false-conjecture}] Let $N$ be a compact smooth manifold with boundary which is homotopy equivalent to the finite simplicial model for $K(G,1)$ constructed in the proof of Proposition \ref{prop:fcat0}.
 In particular, $N$ is aspherical and its fundamental group is isomorphic to $G$.

 For example, such a manifold can be obtained by replacing $k$-dimensional simplices with $n$-dimensional $k$-handles, the result being a manifold of dimension $n$ (in our case, we have to take $n \ge 4$ to make the procedure work): one starts with disjoint $n$-discs (the $0$-handles) corresponding to the vertices of the simplicial complex; then, for every $1$-simplex, a $1$-handle is attached, joining the two $0$-handles corresponding to the endpoints of the simplex; finally, for every $2$-simplex $\sigma$, a $2$-handle is attached along a circle contained in the (boundary of the) union of the $0$- and $1$-handles corresponding to the faces of $\sigma$.
 More precisely, this union is diffeomorphic to $S^1\times D^{n-1}$, and the attaching circle is taken homotopic to $S^1\times\{*\}$.
 As long as $n \ge 4$, the attaching circles can be made disjoint by a transversality argument, and the procedure gives the desired manifold $N$.
 It follows from an application of \cite[Theorem 7.5.7]{Brown1968} that $N$ is homotopy equivalent to the original simplicial complex.